ibm-cloud-docs/vpc/file_storage_vpc_profiles.md

 ## Previous version file storage profiles
 {: #fs-v2-profiles}

-This section is about the previous generation of file share profiles (general purpose, 5-iops, 10-iops, or custom) that were used in the Beta release.
-New file shares can be provisioned with only the dp2 profile.
-To access the latest features, you must change the IOPS profile of your share to dp2.
+In the following section, you can find information about the file share profiles (general purpose, 5-iops, 10-iops, or custom) that were used in the Beta release.
+New file shares can be provisioned with only the defined performance profile.
+To access the newest features, you must change the IOPS profile of your share to dp2.
 {: deprecated}

 ### IOPS tiers